Grifff17/audiodrama-reviews/README.md

 There is a way to select multiple audiodramas, and a button that copies the description of all selected audiodramas to the clipboard.

-New Audiodramas are added to the database via manual updating of data.json.
+New audiodramas are added to the database via manual updating of data.json.